 The application for the Graduate School is free.
-Application information can be found at stjude.org/graduate-school.
-Applicants must complete the entire application and attach the seven required supporting documents (listed below) to be considered.
+Application information can be found at stjude. org/graduate-school.
+Applicants must complete the entire application and attach the required supporting documents (listed below) to be considered.
 Applicants must have at least an undergraduate degree (i.e., BA, BS, or equivalent).
 Those with an advanced clinical degree (i.e., MD, DO, PharmD, DVM, or DDS) will also be considered.
 Degrees should be awarded by a U.S.-accredited institution, but applicants (U.S. citizens or permanent residents) who received their degrees from institutions outside of the U.S. will also be considered.
-At the present time, the Graduate School cannot accept applications from international students.
+At the present time, the Graduate School can accept international applications from international students for the master's program but not for the PhD program.